At the very beginning of this interview, would you please give a brief introduction about VOID to our Chinese readers?

 Why do you choose VOID as the title of your organization?
 And the word VOID is smeared by a thick horizontal line, do this logo indicate any artistic expression or artistic preference of your own?

+We are all quite dark so Void sounded like a nice way to call us.
+We picked up the name in a nihilistic moment of ourselves.
 We can say that Void does have, indeed, an artistic expression itself.
 It can be seen through curatorial decisions, chosen themes and subjects of our publications and projects, the artists we work with and our design.

 The mentioned scratch on the logo became an element we keep using on many of our design material.
 We have not only one logo, but 12 different ones that we use randomly.
 It shows a bit of human interference in a computer designed typography.
 It is a subtle but important statement for us: we are very oppiniative on the projects we do.
 And we like to leave a trace of our identity on the things we touch.